trisquareeu/TchKafka/README.md

 # TchKafka

-**TchKafka is a Type-checked Kafka client** library designed to provide first-class experience for TypeScript developers interacting with Kafka.
+**TchKafka is a Type-checked Kafka client** library for Node.js, crafted to offer a first-class experience for TypeScript developers when interacting with Apache Kafka.

 KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by TchKafka.
 TchKafka has no affiliation with